hnhbdr/www.grayson.top/content/home/experience.md

     description: >-
       ![](https://notebook.grayson.top/media/202204/2022-04-13_1546480.1872999721663492.png)

-      - Participate in the service transformation of DidiFarm test numbers.
-It is mainly responsible for two modules: account life cycle management and account attribute/feature construction.
-After the service transformation of the test account is completed, it supports one-click application for 69 cities, 91 models, 148 account types, and a total of 645 accounts; provides 6 categories and 41 categories of account tools; application for a single account , attribute modification, and feature construction time have been reduced from a minimum of 1 day to a maximum of 1 minute now.

-      - Participate in the development of DIY use case management and use case editing modules.
-Allows users to quickly build specified scene links through templates; realize cross-team collaborative co-construction through collaborative sharing mode.
-Since its launch one month ago, 1,625 cases have been created and 185,146 cases have been run, covering 211 scenarios and involving 441 users in 18 business lines.
+      - Participate in the development of DIY self-test platform.
+It mainly solves the problems of stateless management of the execution process of the existing platform and the construction of general link-level scenarios around the order flow.
+Support users to create customized scenario use cases through visual link assembly; realize collaborative sharing across teams through collaborative sharing mode.
+Mainly responsible for the development of use case management and use case editing modules.
+Use Python's Django framework as the core of the project architecture; implement data buffering, interface parameter consumption and session sharing based on Redis.
+Since its launch one month ago, it has accumulated 1,625 cases, and has run a total of 185,146 cases, covering 211 scenarios and involving 441 users in 18 business lines of the group.

   - title: Junior Back End Engineer Intern
     company: Transwarp